 - monoacylglycerol acid lipase, which typically breaks down 2-AG

-Homeostasis: The role the Endocannabinoid System
+Homeostasis: The Role of the Endocannabinoid System

 Research has linked the ECS to the following body processes: